EmeryCSI/CSI-244S24-GA7-User-Authentication-API/README.md

 Using Postman, you can now test the following:

 1. Register a new user via a post request to `/api/user/register`.
+2. Take a screenshot of the response and add it to the screenshots folder.
-2. Login via a post request to `/api/user/login` to receive a JWT.
+3. Login via a post request to `/api/user/login` to receive a JWT.
+4. Take a screenshot of the response and add it to the screenshots folder.
-3. Access the protected route via a get request to `/api/protected` using the JWT as an `auth-token` header.
+5. Access the protected route via a get request to `/api/protected` using the JWT as an `auth-token` header.
-4. You should get the userId as a response.
+6. You should get the userId as a response.

-Take screenshots of the results and add them to your repository.
+7. Take a screenshot of the response and add it to the screenshots folder.
+8. Create a new commit with a message of Complete and push changes to your assignment repository.

 ### Summary